directus/directus/docs/getting-started/introduction.md

 as a standalone customizable WebApp.

 <!-- prettier-ignore-start -->
-::: details What's in a name?
+::: tip What's in a name?
 Directus ([duh REKT iss](http://audio.pronouncekiwi.com/Salli/Directus)) is latin for: _laid straight, arranged in lines_.
 The broadest goal of Directus is to present data in a simple, orderly, and intuitive way.